direnquanbuKO/My-Debian-server-setup/README.md

 #### Configure Starship

-I use the Catppuccin Powerline Preset for the theme:
+Personally I use the Catppuccin Powerline Preset for the theme:

 ```bash
 starship preset catppuccin-powerline -o ~/.config/starship.toml